andrejbauer/mathematics-and-computation/_posts/2020-09-14-a-general-definition-of-dependent-type-theories.md

 troll and others a newcomer who just had to learn more type theory.
-I was among the latter, but eventually the question got through to me – I could point to any number of *specific* examples of type theories, but not a comprehensive and mathematically precise definition of the underlying concept.
+I was among the latter, but eventually the question got through to me – I could point to any number of *specific* examples of type theories, but not a comprehensive and mathematically precise definition of the *general* concept.

 It is too easy to dismiss the question by claiming that type theory is an open-ended concept which therefore cannot be completely captured by any mathematical definition.
 Of